faster-cpython/ideas/3.13/engine.md

 There are two possible approaches to avoiding this:
-1. We track which executors might not make progress and are careful about which executors we linked together, or
+1. We track which executors might not make progress and are careful about which executors are linked together, or
 2. We require all executors to make progress.

 1 has many edge cases which makes it hard to reason about and get correct.

-2 is simpler, but may be a bit slower as we may need to pessimize the first instruction.
+2 is simpler, but may be a bit slower as we may need to [pessimize the first instruction](#guaranteeing-progress-within-an-executor).

 We will use approach 2.
 It is much easier to reason about and should be almost as fast.